 Tell me about yourself, educational background, role at Sauti

-My name is David Orega, I am the Chief Operations Officer at Sauti Africa, I have a background in Media Studies from Moi University.
+My name is David Orega, I am the Chief Operations Officer at Sauti Africa, I have a background in Information Sciences from Moi University.

 Tell me about your company, what does it do